canwe/blog/_posts/2012-05-25-java-web-application-hosting-in-the-cloud.md

 Hence here I am, with the list of such hosting providers.

-Disclaimer: This is just a *list*Â and not a comparison between the listed cloud providers.
+Disclaimer: This is just a *list* and not a comparison between the listed cloud providers.

 ## 1. Google App Engine (GAE)